Frankpromise/Frankpromise/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
+**About Me:**

+🔭 I’m currently working on building API's with different framework and getting it to run in a container 🌱 I’m currently learning Python, JavaScript,  SQL, GCP, AWS for machine learning 👯 I’m looking to collaborate on Python projects
-- 🤔 I’m looking for help with ...
+🤔 I’m looking for help with kubernetes
-- 💬 Ask me about ...
+💬 Ask me about AWS, DevOps and API
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
--->